 Instead of sentencing a defendant to a prison term, a judge may choose to sentence them to probation.
 Although this releases the person back into the community, they don't have the same level of freedom as a normal citizen.
 Instead, there are a variety of conditions that restrict their behavior, and if they violate one of those conditions, the court may revoke or modify the probation.
 While judges set the conditions, probation officers enforce them by requiring random and scheduled check-ins with the person on probation.

 The primary goals of probation are to rehabilitate the defendant, protect society from further criminal conduct by the defendant and to protect the rights of the victim.
 Courts typically grant probation for first-time or low-risk offenders.
 Statutes determine when it's possible instead of jail time, but it's up to the sentencing judge to determine whether or not to actually grant it.
 Even though sentencing judges have this discretion, they must still stay within statutory limits.
 For example, a judge cannot impose probation for a period longer than the maximum sentence prescribed by statute.

-Courts usually have a great deal of discretion when setting probation conditions, but that doesnt mean that judges can set whatever terms they want.
-Probation conditions must be reasonable.
-This means that the conditions cannot be vindictive, vague, overbroad or arbitrary.
-In addition, the conditions must be related to the protection of the public.
-Also, if a judge wishes to impose special conditions, those conditions must relate to the nature of the crime that the probationer committed.
+Judges set conditions in order to meet the goals for probation stated above, and if the person fails to comply with the conditions, the court may impose a prison sentence or add more restrictive conditions.
+Although judges have discretion in setting the conditions, they must be reasonable.
+This means that the conditions can't be vindictive, vague, overbroad, or arbitrary and must be related to the protection of the public.
+In addition, if a judge wishes to impose special conditions, those conditions must relate to the nature of the crime that was committed.